|Nutrition Facts (per serving)|

 Like Thai or Indonesian-style satays?
 Then you're going to love this super easy vegetarian and vegan version of healthy low-fat tofu baked in a delicious Thai-inspired peanut sauce.
 I love just about any kind of baked tofu, but this has got to be one of my new favorites.

-I served it with extra peanut sauce on the side for dipping, and added the leftovers to a vegetable stir-fry with noodles for a second meal.
+I served it over rice and added the leftovers to a vegetable stir-fry with noodles for a second meal.
 It turned out something a little similar to this tofu and broccoli stir-fry with peanut sauce.

-This baked tofu makes for a simple main dish, or, add it to salads, stir-fries, noodles, anything.
-It's vegetarian, vegan, and if you use a gluten-free soy sauce such as tamari, it's gluten-free as well.
+This baked tofu makes for a simple main dish, or add it to salads, stir-fries, noodles or anything.
+It's vegetarian, vegan and if you use a gluten-free soy sauce such as tamari, it's gluten-free as well.

 1 (12- to 14-ounce) block of tofu, firm or extra firm